Palmetto Bugs vs. Cockroaches

 To prevent palmetto bugs and cockroaches, the National Pest Management Association (NPMA) suggests keeping a meticulously clean kitchen, eliminating moisture in bathrooms, sealing all cracks and crevices inside and outside the home and keeping basements and crawlspaces dry and well-ventilated.

-Homeowners are urged to contact one of our pest prevention service professionals at 1-888-2MASSEY (262-7739) or fill out the form below to schedule a free, no obligation inspection.
+We recommend you contact one of our pest prevention service professionals at 1-888-2MASSEY (262-7739) or fill out the form below to schedule a free, no obligation inspection.